janevent/address-book/README.md

 You may use the search box to filter through users that are already loaded on the page by name.

 Can not make fetch requests specifying value of name.

+To run unit tests, run:

+    npm test

+from within the address-book-app directory.